Cycles of Change: Puberty to Menopause & Beyond

 You will also likely experience a growth spurt, both in height and weight.
 Typically, more fat is deposited around your breasts, thighs, and hips and you’ll grow considerably taller.
 Your voice is also likely to lower (again, attributed to estrogen and progesterone).
 These newly active hormones also cause your sweat and sebaceous (skin) glands to produce more oil.
 When your sweat mixes with the bacteria on your skin (which is totally normal and healthy) and oxygen, it produces a smell that people refer to as body odor.
 This excess oil, or sebum, often clogs our pores and you may experience acne breakouts on your face, back, chest and shoulders.

-Pro tip: spray our refreshing hydrosol on your face and in hard to reach places.
-With antiseptic and antibacterial properties, it can help regulate sebum and control shine on oily skin without drying your skin.
+PRO TIP spray the hydrosol on your face and in hard to reach places where you get acne, like your back or butt.
+Its antiseptic and antibacterial properties help regulate sebum and control shine without drying your skin.

 About two years after you begin puberty, you will begin to notice vaginal discharge, or sometimes blood spots in your underwear.
 At this point, the pituitary gland releases FSH and LH more regularly, and your ovaries will begin to ovulate.